PatAltimore/Docs/ContributorGuide/template.md

 #audience:
 #ms.devlang:
 #ms.reviewer:
-#ms.suite: ems
+#ms.suite:
 #ms.tgt_pltfrm:
 #ms.custom:

 ---

-# docs.microsoft.com Article Template
+# docs.microsoft.com article template

 This docs.microsoft.com template contains examples of markdown syntax.
 It is part of the [contributor's guide](/contribute, and referenced in [Create a New docs.microsoft.com Article](create-new-article.md).

-You may find it useful to review both the [raw markdown for this file]() and the [published article](./template.md).
+You may find it useful to review both the [raw markdown for this file](https://raw.githubusercontent.com/Microsoft/Docs/master/ContributorGuide/template.md) and the [published article](./template.md).

 ## Basic Markdown and GFM